ban-m/jtk/README.md

 # Desc

-It has ONLY ONE command line interface, `jtk.` `jtk` (short for Jittoku) is THE entry point of entire analysis.
+It has ONLY ONE command line interface, `jtk.` `jtk` (short for Jittoku or Japanese HAL analysis toolkit) is THE entry point of entire analysis.
 It provides ways to modify dataset, inspect intermidiate file, and generate filnal product.

 To see the detail, run `cargo build --release` and then `./target/release/jtk --help`.